PeterMathijssen/App-Inventor-Documentation/components/networkmanager.md

 This component can be used to provide information about network.
 The blocks for this component are as follows:

 **IsConnected: **Use this block to determine if device has network connectivity.
-Will return true if connection is through GPS or WiFi
+Will return true if connection is through WiFi or Mobile Network

 ![](/assets/networkMgr1.png)

 **IsGPSEnabled**: Use this block to determine if GPS is enabled